Immigration attorney Jon Velie answers how the Biden Immigration Bill, the U.S. Citizenship Act of 2021, will impact business immigration.

 One of the complaints about this type of solution is that it will equally spread the backlog across all countries so everyone will have to wait.
 These could be alleviated if they simply raised or eliminated the number of green cards could be issued and to use a traditionally Republican phrase, let the market determine the demand.
 It does not state eliminated numerical limitations for everyone only those in line for over ten years.

 Sec.
-3406(a).––Pilot Program for Regional Economic Development Visas.
+3406(a). – Pilot Program for Regional Economic Development Visas.
 Authorizes admission of up to 10,000 additional admissible immigrants per year whose employment is essential to the economic development strategies of their local communities.

-This is cool.
-As an Immigration attorney as I am thinking of how we can prove essentiality of economic development strategies for local communities.
+This is cool as an immigration attorney, as I am thinking of how we can prove essentiality of economic development strategies for local communities.

 With the Labor Cert requirement for this visa under the following section 3406 b this seems to be intended to be a lesser significant version of the EB-2 National Interest Waiver.
 The NIW has been a great tool for Entrepreneurs who create jobs as their advancement of the National Interest under the Matter of Dhanasaur.

 Since this requires a labor cert can we infer it is a lower standard than the NIW.
-If so, what would that be.
-Positions that come to mind would be employees of state, tribal and local government Economic Development or Business entities.
+If so, what would that be?
+Positions that come to mind would be employees of state, tribal and local government economic development or business entities.
 Companies that have partnerships with state, local or tribally owned entities.

 Companies that locate in government designated zones.
 Look to community planning documents.
-Once its established that the jobs stem from economic strategies of local communities’ step two would be to prove they are essential.
+Once it has established that the jobs stem from economic strategies of local communities’ step two would be to prove they are essential.
 This could mean executive or managerial positions or those that impact the completion or success of a project.

 SEC.
 3409.
 H-4 VISA REFORM.
 Sec.
-3409(a).––Work Authorization for H-4 Visa Holders.
+3409(a). – Work Authorization for H-4 Visa Holders.
 Sec.
-3409(b).––Protecting H4 Children who Age out of Status.
+3409(b). – Protecting H4 Children who Age out of Status.

 This is great, an extension from just H-1Bs whose I-140s have been approved.
 This is a necessary thing on two fronts.
 First people want and need to work.
 Many spouses of H-1Bs are in prime earning stages of their lives and unless they can get their own H-1B or other visa, have to sit at home or work illegally.
 2, Most places in America require two incomes.